I really think this is the best Instant Pot Chili on the web!

 Recipe Notes

-Ancho Chili Powder – this is not the same as regular chili powder.
-It’s mild and has a lovely earthy taste to it that adds a real depth of flavor to the finished chili recipe.
-If you can’t find it you can substitute another mild chili powder.
+Ancho Chili Powder – This is not the same as regular chili powder.
+It has a mild heat and a rich, earthy flavor that adds depth to the chili.
+If you can’t find it, substitute another mild chili powder.

-Pinto Beans – this is personal preference, I much prefer these beans over red kidney beans but you can use whatever beans you like.
+Pinto Beans – This is a personal preference.
+I prefer pinto beans over kidney beans, but you can use whichever beans you like.

 Leave a Comment